 How to Become a Cybersecurity Analyst

 Our world becomes more data and technology-driven every day.
-Growing advances in technology demand growth in security for data and privacy.
+Growing advances in technology demand growth in data security and privacy.

-“Cybersecurity keeps growing, with many niche areas where a prospective candidate can carve out great opportunities,” said Terrance Winn, adjunct instructor at Southern New Hampshire University (SNHU).
+“Cybersecurity keeps growing, with many niche areas where a prospective candidate can carve out great opportunities,” said Terry Winn, an adjunct instructor at Southern New Hampshire University (SNHU) with more than 37 years of experience working for Department of Defense (DoD) agencies.

 The Field of Cybersecurity

-Cybersecurity is “the art of protecting networks, devices, and data from unauthorized access or criminal use,” according to the Cybersecurity & Infrastructure Security Agency (CISA).
-That protection of networks and data requires skill in ensuring confidentiality, integrity and availability of information, according to CISA.
+Cybersecurity is “the art of protecting networks, devices and data from unauthorized access or criminal use,” according to the Cybersecurity & Infrastructure Security Agency (CISA).

-Cybersecurity and information assurance are closely linked, according to Winn.
+Cybersecurity and information assurance are closely linked, according to Winn, whose recent experience includes work as an information system security professional team lead within the Governance, Risk and Compliance (GRC) area of the field.
 “While information assurance provides protection capabilities at the data level, cybersecurity offers protection at the system or network level,” he said.

 Both embody three key tenets that serve as the cornerstone of the field, according to Winn: